CladOhio17/Cocktail-DB/readme.txt

-this repository contains the files for the MGI Spring 2022 Project
+this repository contains the files for the MGI Spring 2022 Project - Algonquin College

 The app selected for this project is a cocktail DB